shubhxg/reaction/06_building_stuff/readme.md

 - `componentWillUnmount()` - called just before the component is unmounted.
 This is useful when you want to clean some data before the component is unmounted.

-## Some more nitty gritty details about react lifecycle methods.
+## Some more nitty gritty details about react lifecycle methods and useEffect Hook 🪝.

 1. Do not compare `useEffect` to `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount`.
 They are not similar.